andysworkshop/stm32plus/README.md

 After cloning this repo you are going to have a choice of what to build based on the branches and tags that have been created.
 Your options are:

-* Checkout a numbered tag and build from that.This is the safe option.
+* Download a [release](https://github.com/andysworkshop/stm32plus/releases) and build from that.
+This is the safe option.
 Every now and then I will create a tag from the current master branch that represents a release.
 You can be sure that a release will be fully tested against all the supported MCUs.

 * Checkout the `master` branch (the default) and build from that.
 This is the quite-safe option.
 The `master` branch is guaranteed to build on all MCUs but the examples may not have been fully regression tested.